DanielOliver/renaissanceoflore.com/content/campaign_a_new_beginning/index.md

 ---
 date: 2019-11-24
-title: A New Beginning!
+title: A Past and Future Secret
-url: a-new-beginning
+url: a-past-and-future-secret
 type: campaign
-campaign: a-new-beginning
+campaign: a-past-and-future-secret
 ---

-Truly a campaign of terror!
+Welcome to the first campaign from out intrepid heroes!